Confined Willmore energy and the Area functional: Compactness and properties of

-This section is devoted to the general study of Problem $(P)_{\Om,\La}$.
-When no other is specified, $\Om$ is assumed to be open, with boundary of class $C^2$ and contained in $B_{1/2}$ (using rescaling invariance we are not loosing any information). \\ We will find a threshold behaviour of the infimum $C_\La$ strictly related to the functional $\W$.
-Let us first make an observation. \begin{remark}[Monotonicity] It is very important to keep in mind a simple relation of monotonicity about functional $\WL$:
+Now we turn our attention to the study of the general Problem $(P)_{\Om,\La}$.
+When no other is specified, $\Om$ is assumed to be open, with boundary of class $C^2$ and

+By the rescaling invariance of Remark \ref{reminvarianza} we can do this without loosing any information. \\ Let us first make a simple observation. \begin{remark}[Monotonicity] It is very important to keep in mind a simple monotonicity relation about functional $\WL$: